marklysze/AutoGenPromptTesting/README.md

 Currently testing with a "Group Chat" debating scenario (see [debate.py](speaker_selection/debate.py)) that was created by tevslin (see his [repository](https://github.com/tevslin/debate_team) and [blog post](https://blog.tomevslin.com/2024/02/an-ai-debate.html), thank you!) using Mixtral and various other local LLMs to get the LLM to return the name of the next agent/role consistently.
 This is a good test because it involves an LLM understanding an order of agents, reviewing where the debate is up to and determining the next agent.
 We could almost do this in a round-robin format, or a finite state machine (where we set who can talk to who), but it's important to be able to prompt an LLM to pick the right, next, agent.

 I'll put any findings in this README.
-Please note that this is evolving and I'm just one person trying to make things work :).
+Please note that this is evolving and I'm just one person trying to make things work :smiley:.

 ### LLMs I'm trying
 - Llama2 13B Chat